soldair/node-walkdir/readme.md

 ## events

-all events are emitted with (path,stat). stat is an instanceof fs.Stats
+non error type events are emitted with (path,stat). stat is an instanceof fs.Stats

 ###path
 fired for everything